adarshbalu/un_check/README.md

 ## Permissions

-On Android versions prior to Android 6.0, MooovieX requires the following permissions:
+On Android versions prior to Android 6.0, UN Check requires the following permissions:
 - Storage Acces - Saving offline on the device .